Social impact of the COVID-19 pandemic in New Zealand: 2020

 After New Zealand entered into a level 4 alert lockdown on 25 March 2020, there were several reports of people violating lockdown rules by congregating in crowds.
 On 1 April, Ardern described 20–29 year olds as the most vulnerable demographic to COVID-19 and called on them to comply with lockdown requirements.

 On 2 April, there were reports of beachgoers congregating in Auckland's Herne Bay, and Dunedin.
 Police visited beachgoers, warning them to comply with the lockdown, while health authorities warned about the risk of spreading the coronavirus and prolonging the lockdown.
 In Otago, there were reports of people jumping off the Albert Town Bridge near Wānaka.
 In Auckland, Tongan ethnic community leaders warned that kava clubs were still meeting despite the lockdown, with some participants posting photos and videos on social media.
 In Kaitaia, there were reports of locals taking matters into their own hands by establishing checkpoints to enforce the lockdown.

 In early April, Health Minister David Clark was criticised for flouting official guidelines against non-essential travel after he drove to a Dunedin park two kilometres away from his home to ride a mountain bike trail.
 Clark later apologised to Prime Minister Ardern for not setting a good example to the public.
 Later, Clark admitted that he had driven his family twenty kilometres to a nearby beach in Dunedin for a walk during the first week in lockdown.
 Clark offered his resignation to Prime Minister Ardern, who turned it down due to his role in leading the Government's response to the COVID-19 pandemic.
 However, she stripped Clark of his ministerial portfolio as Associate Finance Minister and demoted him to the bottom of Labour's Cabinet list.

 In early April, a Christchurch man was arrested by police after posting a Facebook video of himself deliberately coughing and sneezing on customers at a FreshChoice supermarket.
 Ardern warned that people would be arrested for deliberately coughing on others.
-The man pleaded guilty to a charge of offensive behaviour in the Christchurch District Court.
+The man pleaded guilty to a charge of offensive behaviour in the Christchurch District Court and was freed after serving 10 months of a 16 months' imprisonment.
 He received a negative test for COVID-19.
 The man later apologised for his actions.